Future-proofing workflows with Canon's PTZ cameras

 The Canon CR-N500 and CR-X500 are aimed at more advanced professional users who demand the best imaging quality.
 They are ideal for live production and broadcast as well as other applications such as live events, from weddings to concerts.

-Both cameras have a 1-inch sensor, the size used in many of Canon’s professional camcorders, which captures 4K UHD video via a 15x zoom lens.
+Both cameras have a 1-inch sensor, which captures 4K UHD video via a 15x zoom lens.
 Both also feature Canon’s highly effective Dual Pixel CMOS AF system to ensure your subject is always in focus, and the CR-N500 will output FHD 60p (4:2:2 10-bit) video via SDI, 4K UHD 30p (4:2:2 10-bit) video via HDMI, or 4K UHD 30p (4:2:0 8-bit) video via IP, as well as XLR audio.

-The CR-X500 is designed specifically for outdoor use by broadcast professionals who require high quality imaging in external environments.
+The CR-X500 is designed specifically for outdoor use.
 Rated IP55 dustproof and waterproof, it's designed to perform in harsh environments.
-It is also salt resistant and vibration resistant, making it ideal for live sports, live events and broadcast applications such as reality TV as well as security and monitoring.
+It is also salt resistant and vibration resistant, making it an ideal PTZ camera solution for live sports, broadcast applications such as reality TV, and security monitoring.

 The CR-N500 and CR-X500 also bring another key feature to the PTZ market – high precision pan, tilt and zoom movements.
 The CR-N500 can pan at speeds as gradual as 0.1 degree per second or as fast as 100 degrees per second, satisfying almost any production requirement.
 They also have built-in image stabilisation, effectively countering vibration caused by environmental factors, from a strong wind to a shaky location.